 The reason why most kidney stones form is not known.
 A stone may cause no problems but often it causes pain.
 Most kidney stones are small and pass out with the urine.
-Some stones become stuck in a ureter or kidney and cause persistent symptoms or problems.
+Some stones become stuck in a kidney or in the tube draining urine from the kidney (the ureter).
+They can then cause persistent symptoms or problems.
 There are various treatment options to remove a stuck stone.
 About half of people who have a kidney stone develop another one at a later time in their life.
-Drinking plenty of water each day may prevent a recurrence.
+Drinking plenty of water each day may prevent this from happening again (a recurrence).

 What are kidney stones?

-Kidney stones can form within the kidney, within the ureter (the tube draining urine from the kidney) or in the bladder.
+Kidney stones can form in the kidney, in the tube draining urine from the kidney (the ureter) or in the bladder.
 They can be many different sizes and shapes.
 The size of kidney stones ranges from tiny microscopic crystals to stones as large as potatoes.

 How common are kidney stones?

-About 3 in 20 men and 1 in 20 women in the UK develop a kidney stone at some stage in their life.
-They can occur at any age but most commonly occur between the ages of 20 and 40.
-About half of people who develop a kidney stone will have at least one recurrence at some stage in the future.
+About 3 in 20 men and 1 in 20 women in the UK develop a kidney stone at some stage in their lives.
+They can happen at any age but most commonly occur between the ages of 20 and 40.
+About half of people who develop a kidney stone will find it happens again (recurs) at least once at some stage.

 How do kidney stones form?

 The kidneys filter the blood and remove excess water and waste chemicals to produce urine.
-Urine travels from each kidney down a tube called the ureter into the bladder, then out of the body via the urethra when the bladder is full.
+Urine travels from each kidney down the tube draining urine from the kidney (the ureter) into the bladder.
+It then travels out of the body via the urethra when the bladder is full.
 Many waste chemicals are dissolved in the urine.
 The chemicals sometimes form tiny crystals in the urine which clump together to form a small stone.

 What are the symptoms of kidney stones?